esyede/rakit/packages/docs/data/hooks.md

 });
 ```

-Note that this flusher accepts 2 parameters.
-First, the unique name of the queued event, which in this case is the user ID.
-Then the second parameter (and the rest) will be the payload items for the event queue.
+The flusher receives the key first, here the user ID, then the payload items.

-Finally, we can run the flusher and flush all queued events using the `flush()` method:
+`flush()` runs it over everything queued:

 ```php
 Hook::flush('foo');